David Lazar is one of the world’s foremost travel photographers.— Practical Photography

 Luminous Journeys photo tours do not just bring you from location to location and make you fend for yourself, like so many of our competitors do, most especially in Bhutan.
 We take great pride in providing the extra value added you deserve – insight, instruction and true travel photography guidance throughout.
 This is done informally according to your own needs and stated requests.
 Another value add that most other photo tours don’t offer, is arranging a variety of photo shoots where you get the opportunity to work with locals in awesome settings.
-This is a great chance to work the way most professional travel photographers do while on assignment.
-Rest assured, David is not only one of the world’s foremost travel photographers, but one of those rare photo tour leaders who’s also a generous teacher and cares that you become a better photographer!
+Rest assured, David is not only “one of the world’s foremost travel photographers”, but one of those rare photo tour leaders who’s also a generous teacher and cares that you become a better photographer.